OS X Yosemite How to Restore MAC to factory settings

 3. Start with CMD plus R (Restore)

-Once you begin the process of restarting your Mac, the screen turns off, and the instant a gray screen appears (before you reach the window boot or access), you must press the CMD or Command key plus the letter R. That is CMD + R.
+When you start restarting your Mac, the screen turns off.
+A gray screen appears.
+You must press the CMD or Command key plus the letter R before you reach the window boot or access.
+That is CMD + R.

 4. Which option to choose